-PY: an inclusive information society should take into account the needs of persons with disabilities and specific needs, ;an inclusive information society should create opportunities for women and girls ARG:
+9 PY: an inclusive information society should take into account the needs of persons with disabilities and specific needs, and of other persons in vulnerable situations;

-ARG:
+9 RD an inclusive information society should create opportunities for women and girls and persons with disabilities and specific needs could benefit from digital ecosystem;

+10 ADD ARG: opportunities provided by telecommunications/ICTs should be fully exploited, with the aim of ensuring equitable access to telecommunications/ICTs and innovations that foster sustainable socio-economic development, poverty alleviation, job creation, entrepreneurship and promoting digital inclusion and empowerment for all, particularly for women, youth, children, indigenous peoples and persons with disabilities, including age-related disabilities;

+11 ADD ARG:an information society should be backed up by a multistakeholder approach in which telecommunication/ICT development and growth provide investment predictability and leverage sustainability through innovation, competitiveness and integration, acknowledging essential principles for the implementation of the WSIS Action Lines and the Sustainable Development Goals in 2030;

-7. building trust, confidence and security in the use of telecommunications/ICTs requires further international cooperation and coordination between governments, relevant organizations, private companies and other stakeholders
+12. [MEX ADD] that building confidence, trust and security in the use of telecommunications/ICTs is a priority, with a need for international cooperation and coordination between governments, relevant organizations, private companies and other stakeholders in building capacity and exchanging best practices; (MOD USA)

-8. Cooperation between developed and developing countries as well as among developing countries are encouraged as this paves way for technical cooperation, technological transfer, and joint research activities
+138[MEX MOD] that cooperation between innovators developed and developing countries as well as among developing countries are encouraged as this paves way for technical cooperation, technology and knowledge transfers (MOD USA), and joint research activities

-;
+14 ADD ARG that promotion of investments for the development of broadband infrastructure, services and applications contribute to the sustainable and econocomic growth of the peoples, and in this respect the Development Sector of ITUshall have to be a main actor to create alliances and spaces for cooperation among Member States, private sector, international funding agencies and other stakeholders;

-9. Public- private partnerships need to be further strengthened in order to identify and apply innovative technological solutions and financing mechanisms for inclusive and sustainable development;
+15. [MEX MOD] that public- private partnerships can (MOD USA) be further strengthened in order to identify and apply innovative technological solutions and financing mechanisms for inclusive and sustainable development;

-10. innovation should be integrated into national policies, initiatives and programmes to promote sustainable development and economic growth through multi-stakeholder partnerships, between developing countries and between developed and developing countries to facilitate technology and knowledge transfer;
+16. [MEX ADD] that innovation should be integrated into national policies, initiatives and programmes to promote sustainable development and economic growth through multi-stakeholder partnerships, between developing countries and between developed and developing countries to facilitate voluntary technology and knowledge transfer on mutually agreed terms (MOD USA);

-PY: innovation should be integrated into national policies, initiatives and programmes to promote sustainable development and economic growth through multi-stakeholder partnerships, between developing countries and between developed and developing countries to facilitate technology and knowledge transfer
+16 MOD PY: innovation should be integrated into national policies, initiatives and programmes to promote sustainable development and economic growth through multi-stakeholder partnerships, between developing countries and between developed and developing countries to facilitate knowledge transfer and ecologically rational technologies under favorable conditions, and even under mutually agreed upon under concessional and preferential terms;

-11. International cooperation should be continuously enhanced amongst ITU Member States, Sector Members, Associates, Academia, and other partners and stakeholders to pursue sustainable development, through the use of telecommunications/ICTs;
+17. [MEX ADD] that International cooperation should be continuously promoted and (MOD ARG) enhanced amongst ITU Member States, Sector Members, Associates, Academia, and other partners, stakeholders, and initiatives (MOD USA) to pursue sustainable development, through the use of telecommunications/ICTs;

-12. ITU membership and other interested parties should cooperate in implementation of Connect 2020 global telecommunication/information and communication technology goals and targets.
+18. [MEX ADD] that ITU membership and other interested parties should cooperate in implementation of Connect 2020 global telecommunication/information and communication technology goals and targets.

-19 ADD ARG. t
+19 ADD ARG. thatthe regions have articulated their specific priorities in a set of regional initiatives, which can be found in the Buenos Aires Action Plan adopted by this conference.
+The implementation of these regional initiatives deserve high priority on the part of ITU-D.